semuconsulting/PyGPSClient/README.md

 The Socket Server / NTRIP Caster facility is capable of operating in either of two modes;
 1. SOCKET SERVER - an open, unauthenticated TCP socket server available to any socket client including, for example, another instance of PyGPSClient or `gnssdump` (CLI utility installed with `pygnssutils`) running on another machine.
 In this mode it will broadcast the host's currently connected GNSS data stream (NMEA, UBX, RTCM3).
 The default port is 50010.
 2. NTRIP CASTER - a simple implementation of an authenticated NTRIP caster available to any NTRIP client including, for example, the PyGPSClient NTRIP Client facility or `gnssntripclient` (CLI utility installed with `pygnssutils`).
 Login credentials for the NTRIP caster are set via host environment variables `PYGPSCLIENT_USER` and `PYGPSCLIENT_PASSWORD`.
-The default port is 2101.
+Default settings are as follows: port: 2101, mountpoint: pygnssutils, user: anon, password: password.

 **Pre-Requisites:**